SilvanaOne/zk-tests/packages/canton/hash/README.md

 - Proves query key (1000) does NOT exist in map
 - Uses "low leaf" proof to show gap in sorted keys

-**Phase 5: Archive Contract**
+**Phase 5: Atomic Archive and Recreate**

-- Exercises built-in `Archive` choice
+- **Demonstrates atomic multi-command transactions in Canton**
+- Single transaction contains TWO commands:
-- Removes contract from active contract set
+  1. `ExerciseCommand` - Archive old contract
+  2. `CreateCommand` - Create new Hash contract with identical fields
+- Both operations succeed or fail together (atomicity guarantee)
+- New contract has same owner, provider, id, root, and all other fields
-- Fetches archive event from **both** user and provider nodes
+- Fetches transaction from **both** user and provider nodes
+- Both nodes observe in the same transaction:
+  - `ArchivedEvent` for old contract
+  - `CreatedEvent` for new contract
-- Confirms cross-node visibility of archive
+- Confirms atomic cross-node transaction visibility
+- No temporal gap between archive and create (happens atomically)

 ### Update Existing Key